Senozoid/ZC1-handbook/glossary.md

 ### Evasion

 This is a combat stat that increases the likelihood of the physical attacks directed at the combatant being evaded.
-Evasion also determines the effectiveness of shields equipped by the combatant.
-Base evasion is dynamically calculated during combat, and depends on a combination of the combatant's Martial and Athletic skills.
+Base evasion is dynamically calculated during combat, and depends on distance from the attacker, and a combination of the combatant's Martial and Athletic skills.
 Evasion cannot be less than 1 or more than 10.

 ## M

 ### Martial skill

+Martial skill also determines the effectiveness of equipped shields during combat.

 ## P